modularml/mojo/stdlib/docs/roadmap.md

 discussions with the Mojo community to ensure the standard library contributors both internally and externally are aligned on the future technical direction.

-For more about our long-term aspirations, check out our [Vision doc](vision.md).

 ## 2024 Q2+ roadmap

 The following are high-level themes the Mojo standard library team will be